EvanRP/MsBuild-CodeExecution/README.md

 Overview:

-The MsBuild-CodeExecution repository demonstrates how arbitrary code execution can be achieved using msbuild.exe, C#, and XML.
+MsBuild-CodeExecution demonstrates how arbitrary code execution can be achieved using msbuild.exe, C#, and XML.
 It is a learning resource for understanding how MSBuild tasks can be manipulated for executing code in an unintended manner, highlighting potential security risks.

 Features: